Concrete barriers are usually installed to prevent vehicle access onto; a vacant site, a closed…

 However, keeping an empty shop pristine and safe is a challenge for estate agents and property owners and, of course, it has to be cost effective in these times when a void can stand empty for months, if not years, gradually deteriorating and dilapidating.

-Securing vacant property is Clearway’s core business and we are the acknowledged experts in this field.
+Void property security and cleaning vacant properties is Clearway’s core business and we are the acknowledged experts in this field.
 We understand the need to keep an empty building safe, secure and in good condition and also that every property and location is unique and come with their own specific requirements.

 No landlord wants squatters or vandals to gain access and strip the fabric of a building, smashing windows and doors or cover the property in graffiti.
 Neither do they want fly-tippers to dump rubbish in or around the property or for pests to invade, or rain to get in and cause flooding or damp… the list of potential problems is endless and the need to keep your empty property compliant with unoccupied property insurance requirements is never more important.